profLewis/geog0111_OLD/README.md

 berlin% conda activate geog0111
 ```

-For further advice on checking, setting or deleting `conda` environments, see the (conda help pages)[https://conda.io/docs/user-guide/tasks/manage-environments.html].
+For further advice on checking, setting or deleting `conda` environments, see the [conda help pages](https://conda.io/docs/user-guide/tasks/manage-environments.html).

 To go to the directory for the first session: